Profile coming soon!

 David wrote the definitive history of the Cybermen in the 1988 book Doctor Who: Cybermen and wrote the groundbreaking New Adventures novel featuring the silver giants Iceberg (1993).

 Away from Doctor Who David has appeared Channel 4 soap opera Brookside as Graeme Curtis, and L!ve TV's drama Canary Warf as Max Armstrong.
 David has also guest starred in The Bill, EastEnders, Doctors and A Time to Dance.
-Recently David has appeared in the horror movie The Evil Within.
+Currently, David is directing TS Eliot's Four Quarters.

 Toby is an actor, writer and stand-up comedian.
 His one-man show, Moths Ate my Doctor Who Scarf, spawned an on/off three year tour in 2007, encompassing some international appearances, as well as a full cast audio adaptation.
 A sequel, My Stepson Stole My Sonic Screwdriver, was performed at the 2012 Edinburgh Fringe.